21 Fun Winter Break Activities in the Chicagoland Area

 Puttshack in Oakbrook Center – We spent the day here last holiday season and had so much fun!
 Everything is automated from your golf ball, all the various courses are tech-infused, they have kid-size clubs, and yummy food and drinks.
 Reservations are necessary.

 Winterland at Gallagher Way – this is our new favorite tradition!
 The kids loved the holiday train, ice bumper cars, ice skating, and the frozen slides.
-Tickets are $5, but attractions are purchased separately and unless you’re traveling via train/bus to Wrigleyville, you’re going to need to pay for parking.
+Tickets are $5, but attractions are purchased separately, and unless you’re traveling via train/bus to Wrigleyville, you’re going to need to pay for parking.

 Did this give you some ideas to fill those chilly days during your kid’s winter break?
 I’m actually feeling more excited now that I have a plan. 🙂 Let me know what you decide to do!
+If you want to get out of town, check out my favorite Winter Midwest Getaways here!